sidhq/YC-alum-ai-tools/README.md

 ## Infrastructure
 * [Anarchy](https://anarchy.ai): LLM infrastructure for developers.
 Use Anarchy to run open-source models efficiently and augmented with capabilities.
-* [SID.ai](https://www.sid.ai): SID is a fully-hosted retrieval pipeline that makes it easy to connect services like Google Mail, Notion, GDrive, or fully custom data.
-They take care of keeping information synced and available.
-In one afternoon, you can connect to any data source you'd like and instantly scale to millions of users. ([Demo](https://demo.sid.ai/) / [Docs](https://docs.sid.ai/))
+* [SID.ai](https://www.sid.ai):  Fully-hosted retrieval pipeline that makes it easy to connect services like Google Mail, Notion, GDrive, or fully custom data.
+In one afternoon, you can connect to any data source you'd like and instantly scale to millions of users. ([Demo](https://demo.sid.ai/) / [Docs](https://docs.sid.ai/)).
 * [Ivy](https://unify.ai/): Accelerate Your AI With One Line of Code. ([Demo](https://unify.ai/demos) / [Docs](https://unify.ai/docs/ivy/))
 * [Pump](https://www.pump.co/): The fastest way to save 60% on AWS for free.
 Pump uses AI & group buying to automate cost-saving with no engineering effort.
 * [Cedana](https://www.cedana.ai): Intelligently migrate AI workloads across instances to improve resource utilization, enable job-level SLAs and increase reliability for cost-effective, scalable training and inference. ([Demo](https://www.youtube.com/watch?v=KC4STzSQ_DU) / [Docs](https://cedana.readthedocs.io/en/latest/))